 Queensland Government Statistician’s Office (QGSO) resource communities research program monitors the population and accommodation impacts of resource developments in Queensland.
 The program involves the collection, analysis and reporting of population, workforce and accommodation data for Queensland resource regions, including the Bowen Basin, Surat Basin and Galilee Basin.
 Data are collected directly from resource companies, accommodation providers and other sources on an annual basis.

 We provide a range of data and services to inform planning and policy, including:

 - annual estimates of the non–resident fly‑in/fly‑out and drive‑in/drive‑out (FIFO/DIDO) and resident populations for local government areas and population centres in resource regions

-- non–resident population projections (to a seven-year horizon)
+- non–resident population projections (to a five-year horizon)

 - information on the supply and take‑up of commercial accommodation, including worker accommodation villages, hotels, motels and caravan parks